Want a way to gain new clients and help you grow your coaching business that doesn’t just rely on social media or paid ads?

 Hi [First Name],

-I remember you were [insert the issue they were coaching them through] – hope that you’re continuing to thrive!
+I remember you were [insert the issue they were coaching them through].
+Hope you’re continuing to thrive!

 Many thanks,